 Continuing the theme for lightning design.
-I was having a technical discussion during a seminar in Germany.
-The question popped up regarding Lightning design on an AD plant (AD = anaerobic digestion) with long cable buried runs between plant areas – “What about the buried cables?” –
+I was having a technical discussion with a delegate, during a seminar in Germany.
+The question popped up regarding Lightning design on an AD plant (AD = anaerobic digestion).
+This site, with long-buried cable-runs, between plant areas.
+The delegates question, “What about the buried cables?”

 What do we do about Lightning protection for buried cables in Lightning design?”

 The question was not aimed at surge protection, but at physical protection of the cables from a direct lightning strike.
 And, before you say what?
 Yes, buried cables are at risk from direct strike attachments.

 So, consider this.
 The lightning stroke itself will have travelled a considerable distance through the air.
 Also, in the order of 1-2 km a dielectric medium.
 Therefore, the resistivity of air is approximately 1.3 – 3.3 x 10^14 Ωm depending on moisture levels (humidity, etc).

 So, do we think a few hundred millimetres of soil cover (which incidentally, is far more conductive than air), is going to prevent a lightning attachment to the cable?
 Well, maybe yes, maybe no.